Vampire$ by John Steakley

 - Purchase it here

-- Published April 2008 (Cemetery Dance signed limited hardcover edition)
+- Published April 2008 (Cemetery Dance Publications hardcover signed and limited to 1,000 copies edition)

 - Finished reading it on July 15, 2010